Turnout

 After submitting your request, you might face some challenges, including possible denials.
 If your request is denied, remember, you have the right to appeal that decision.
 Here’s how to navigate this process:

-1. Understand the Denial: Take a moment to carefully review the denial letter.
+1. Understand the Denial: Take a moment to carefully review the denial notice.
 Understanding the reasons behind the decision is crucial.
 Common issues often include insufficient medical evidence or not meeting eligibility criteria.
-In fact, these account for a significant portion of the 60-70% of first-time SSDI applications that are denied each year.
+In fact, these account for a significant portion of the denials.

-2. Request Reconsideration: If you find yourself in this situation, you can file a Request for Reconsideration within 60 days of receiving your denial notice.
+2. Request Reconsideration: If you find yourself in this situation, you can file a request for reconsideration within 60 days of receiving your denial notice.
 This step is about submitting additional evidence or clarifying information that supports your claim.
-It’s important to note that nationally, reconsideration approval rates are low, typically around 10-15%.
+It’s important to note that nationally, reconsideration requests are often denied.
 So, strengthening your case with robust documentation is essential.

 3. Hearing Request: If your reconsideration is denied, don’t lose hope.
 You can request a hearing before an Administrative Law Judge (ALJ).
-This stage is critical, as the approval rate here is approximately 58-59%, which is significantly higher than earlier stages.
+This stage is critical, as the approval rate at this stage is significantly higher than earlier stages.
 Presenting your case in person allows you to provide testimony and clarify any misunderstandings.

 5. Federal Court: As a last resort, if you believe your case wasn’t handled properly, you may file a lawsuit in federal district court.
-This step requires filing a civil complaint within 60 days of the Appeals Council's action, and it reviews the entire case record.
+This step requires filing a civil complaint within 60 days of the court's action, and it reviews the entire case record.

 Follow the arrows to see what to do after a denial.
 Each box shows a step you can take, and the colors help you understand the process better - red for challenges, yellow for reconsideration, and green for hopeful outcomes.